YNVSolutions/ynvsolutions-frontend/README.md

 YNV Solutions, a division of Yantra Nirman Vidhi (OPC) Private Limited, is an innovative technology company based in India.
 Established in 2021, we specialize in cutting-edge AI solutions, Mobile Device Management (MDM), and mobile & web application development.

-This website serves as a landing page of YNV tech.
+This website serves as a landing page of YNV Solutions.

 ## Tech Stack